Cancer of the larynx

 If you decide to stop smoking you can contact Help Me Quit on 0808 250 116.

-If you want to stop smoking, but don't want to be referred to a stop smoking service, your GP should be able to prescribe medical treatment to help with any withdrawal symptoms you may have.
+If you want to stop smoking, but do not want to be referred to a stop smoking service, your GP should be able to prescribe medical treatment to help with any withdrawal symptoms you may have.

 Read more about stopping smoking.